imagej/imagej.github.io/_pages/scripting/macro.md

 This section contains a number of macros which you can use as starting points to write your own macros.

-If you're interested in performing a certain procedure for all files in a given folder, you might want to have a look a the tutorial *[How to apply a common operation to a complete directory](How_to_apply_a_common_operation_to_a_complete_directory)* or at the macro template that you can open in the [Script Editor](/scripting/script-editor) via {% include bc content='Templates | Macros | Process Folder'%}.
+If you're interested in performing a certain procedure for all files in a given folder, you might want to have a look a the tutorial *[How to apply a common operation to a complete directory](How_to_apply_a_common_operation_to_a_complete_directory)* or at the macro template that you can open in the [Script Editor](/scripting/script-editor) via {% include bc path='Templates | Macros | Process Folder'%}.

 Resizing to a given width of the selection bounds
 -------------------------------------------------